-5 Tips for Swifter Turn Times
+5 Steps to Faster Turn Times

 - Are you ordering appraisals online?

-Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.
+You're always free to call us at if you have any questions about your property or an assignment we're working on for you.

 - Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been faster and easier to keep track of the status of your report.
+It's never been faster to keep track of the status of your report.